bobby-didcoding/django_course/steps/module_4.md

 user.first_name
 ```

-We have now assigned "Bobby" to the field 'first_name' and commited it to the database by calling .save().
+We have now assigned "Bobby" to the field 'first_name' and committed it to the database by calling .save().
 We then checked the 'first_name' field once more.
 The response should be 'Bobby'.

 This change will be visible in the built-in admin page.
 Visit [http://127.0.0.1:8000/admin/auth/user/](http://127.0.0.1:8000/admin/auth/user/) and see for yourself.
 > Note: Don't forget to fire up a local server, refresh your browser and sign in if necessary.